 Camso is a world leader in the design, manufacturing and distribution of off-road tires, wheels, rubber tracks and undercarriage systems to serve the material handling, construction, agricultural and powersports industries.
 It employs more than 7,500 dedicated employees that place 100% of their effort on 11% of the global tire and track market –the off-the-road market.
 The company operates advanced R&D centres and manufacturing plants in North and South America, Europe and Asia.
 Camso supplies its products to leading original equipment manufacturers (OEMs) under the names Camso and Solideal, and distributes its products in the replacement market through its global distribution network.

 -30-

 For more information Ryan Anderson, Aftermarket Sales Director, Americas

-2633 MacPherson Street

-Magog, Quebec J1X 0E6 CANADA

-Tel.: +1 819 869-8016

 Ryan.Anderson@camso.co camso.co

-Hugues Lajoie, Vice President General Manager – Agriculture